 According to information I have read, the Ledebouria socialis is very easy to grow and favored by cactus and succulent enthusiasts.

-I really like the silvery leaves and larger green spots.
+I really like the spotted leaves.

 I hope you enjoyed this page and maybe found it useful.
 If you have any comments, questions or suggestions, I would like to hear from you.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated. 🙂 You can check out the links below for further reading.
 The links take you directly to the genus and species of this plant.
 If you notice I made an error, please let me know.